Wireless Internet Providers

 There should be a card slot in your laptop where the wireless card just slots into with ease.
 Most laptops already have wireless capabilities built in so you shouldn't have to invest in any new technology.
 Other methods require a USB port where the card or wireless device is very small and just protrudes a little out of the side of your computer.

-You also use a desktop computer to connect to your wireless router if it's not close to your main internet connection.
-A card is also required and you can connect as many desktops, laptops and printers from around your home to run off your main router hub.
+You can also use a desktop computer to connect to your wireless router if it's not close to your main internet connection.
+A wireless card is required for the desktop in the same manner as a laptop.
+You can connect as many desktops, laptops and printers from around your home to run off your main router hub.

-Once you have a card in your laptop you can then access other publically available wireless networks perhaps at coffee shops or even McDonalds now.
-This service is generally completely free of charge although their network will be unsecure so be careful on your usage.
+Once you have a card in your laptop, you can then access other publically available wireless networks perhaps at coffee shops or even McDonalds now.
+These services are usually completely free of charge although their network will be unsecure so be careful on your usage.
 These connections are good for general surfing and accessing sites where you don't need to enter your personal data.

-Other options to consider are cell phone internet but high access charge may make this prohibitive.
-Most cell phones can connect to wireless networks so you can connect your cell phone to your own home network in much the same way as your computer.
-You generally won't need an additional card as the technology is already built into the phone.
+Other options to consider are cell phone hot spots, but high access charges may make this prohibitive.
+Most cell phones can connect to wireless networks so you can connect your cell phone to your home network in much the same way as your computer.
+Wi-Fi technology is already built into the phone so you won't need an additional card.